FuSeFL: Fully Secure and Scalable Federated Learning: Fully Secure Federated Learning (FuSeFL)

 To address the trade-offs between training accuracy, latency, and memory usage, FuSeFL introduces two intra-group training modes: \textit{FuSeFL-Serial} and \textit{FuSeFL-Parallel}, each offering distinct performance characteristics.

 In \textit{FuSeFL-Serial} (Fig.~\ref{scheme3}(a)), each client group jointly trains a single model instance using the data from both clients, one after the other.
 First, the local model $LM_1$ is trained using client $C_1$’s data $D_1$ under MPC.
 Then, the same model is further trained using client $C_2$’s data $D_2$.
-This sequential training leverages the full dataset available to the group, typically leading to improved model accuracy.
+This sequential training leverages the full dataset available to the group, leading to improved model accuracy.
 Since only one model instance is maintained, this mode is memory-efficient.
 However, it incurs higher training latency due to its serialized nature.
-Algorithm~\ref{alg:one} provides implementation details.

 In contrast, \textit{FuSeFL-Parallel} (Fig.~\ref{scheme3}(b)) accelerates training by allowing both clients to train separate local models concurrently.
-The group maintains two model instances—$LM_1$ and $LM_2$—which are secret-shared among the clients.
+The group maintains two model instances ($LM_1$ and $LM_2$), which are secret-shared among the clients.
 Each model is trained independently on $D_1$ and $D_2$ in parallel.
 After training, the clients locally aggregate the two updated models before securely transmitting the result to the servers.
 This mode reduces training latency and is better suited for time-sensitive deployments (evaluated in \S \ref{sec:computation}), at the cost of slightly higher memory usage and a modest trade-off in final model accuracy (evaluated in \S \ref{sec:accuracy}).
-Details are outlined in Algorithm~\ref{alg:two}).
+Details are outlined in Algorithm~\ref{alg:two}.
 Both training modes fully preserve data and model confidentiality through MPC, ensuring that no single client or server can reconstruct sensitive information.
-Table~\ref{tradeoffs-table} summarizes the trade-offs between the two modes.